andOTP/andOTP/README.md

 andOTP is a two-factor authentication App for Android 4.4+.

 It implements Time-based One-time Passwords (TOTP) like specified in RFC 6238.
 Simply scan the QR code and login with the generated 6-digit code.

-This is a fork of the great [OTP Authenticator](https://github.com/0xbb/otp-authenticator) app written by [Bruno Bierbaumer](https://github.com/0xbb), which has sadly been inactive since 2015.
-All credit for the original version goes to Bruno.
+This project started out as a fork of the great [OTP Authenticator](https://github.com/0xbb/otp-authenticator) app written by [Bruno Bierbaumer](https://github.com/0xbb), which has sadly been inactive since 2015.
+By now almost every aspect of the app has been re-written and changed so the fork status of the Github repository got detached upon user request (see #145).
+But all credit for the original version and for starting this project still goes to Bruno!

 ## Help wanted:
 I currently don't have that much time to spend developing andOTP, so any contributions are always welcome.